After thousands of miles on the road, I’ve created this essential list of the best road trip tips and tricks to help you ahead of your journey.

 23. Prepare food and drink in advance to save money

 I try to take a packed lunch and plenty of drinks with me to avoid costly service station purchases of food and coffee.
-Keep your beverages cold with this Igloo Portable Cooler.
+Keep your beverages cold with this portable cooler bag.

 24. Download the best apps in advance

-These are the apps that made the ultimate road trip tips recommended list!
+These are just some of the apps for planning a road trip that made the ultimate road trip tips recommended list!